micklarsen/elvimcc/content/blog/building-a-legal-ai-assistant-part-one.md

 ## Preparing the Danish Housing Act (Markdown → Chunks)

-The Danish Housing Act is available online and can be exported to Markdown format.
-But the raw file is **too big** and messy for our use.
-We need to:
+The Danish Housing Act is available online and can be exported to Markdown format (You can google sites that convert website content to Markdown).
+I copied the entire Housing act as markdown and saved it into a file this way.
+However, that file contains way to much text and is too messy for our use.
+We will need to:

 1. **Split by § (sections)**
    Each paragraph (§1, §2, §3 …) becomes its own file.

 2. **Clean up Markdown**
    Remove links, images, ads, and keep only the text.

 3. **Chunk the text**
    Long sections are further split into \~1200-character chunks.
 This is important because:
    * LLMs have context size limits.
    * Smaller chunks improve retrieval accuracy.
    * Overlap between chunks prevents losing context between cuts.

+For this project we can write some code that helps us split up our "Raw" data.
-Example chunking function in Python:
+Here's an example chunking function in Python:

 ```python
 import re